yimyom/odroid-xu4-setup/README.md

 	xz -d ubuntu-18.04.1-4.14-mate-odroid-xu4-20181203.img.xz
 	```

-4. Plugin your SD card on a USB port of your Linux box
+4. Plugin your SD card on an USB port of your Linux box
 5. Search for the device with `lsblk`

 	```bash